erpepe2004/WLED/usermods/user_fx/README.md

 * The if statement creates a conditional rendering path — the user can toggle this.
 If `check1` is enabled in the effect metadata, we use a color palette to display the flame.
 * The next line converts the heat value (`tmp_row[x]`) into a `color` from the current palette with 255 brightness, and no wrapping in palette lookup.
   * This creates rich gradient flames (e.g., yellow → red → black).
-* Finally we set the rendered color for the pixel (x, y).
+* endly we set the rendered color for the pixel (x, y).
   * This repeats for each pixel  in each row.
 * If palette use is disabled, we fallback to fading a base color.
 * `SEGCOLOR(0)` gets the first user-selected color for the segment.
-* The final line of code fades that base color according to the heat value (acts as brightness multiplier).
+* The end line of code fades that base color according to the heat value (acts as brightness multiplier).

-The final piece of this custom effect returns the frame time:
+The end piece of this custom effect returns the frame time:
 ```cpp
 }
 return FRAMETIME;